+Same as ENV 2475.
 An introduction to the biology of tropical ecosystems.
 Content may vary but typically will include a natural history of tropical plants and animals, tropical ecology, and conservation and sustainable use of tropical resources.
 Includes a trip to the tropics.
-Same as ENV 2475.

-BIOL 2503 BIOLOGICAL RESEARCH METHODS
+BIOL 2503 BIOSTATISTICS AND RESEARCH DESIGN

-An introduction to biological research including experimental design, data analysis, statistics, literature review, scientific writing and scientific speaking.
-Prerequisite: BIOL 1501, BIOL 1502 or BIOL1503.
+An introduction to biological research including experimental design, data analysis, biostatistics, literature review, scientific writing, and scientific speaking.
+Prerequisite: BIOL 1501, BIOL 1502 or BIOL 1503.